buildbot/buildbot/master/docs/manual/configuration/builders.rst

 ``locks``
     A list of ``Locks`` (instances of :class:`buildbot.locks.WorkerLock` or :class:`buildbot.locks.MasterLock`) that should be acquired before starting a :class:`Build` from this :class:`Builder`.
-    Alternatively this could be a renderable that returns this list depending on properties of related to a build that is just about to be created.
+    Alternatively, this could be a renderable that returns this list depending on properties related to the build that is just about to be created.
     This lets you defer picking the locks to acquire until it is known which :class:`Worker` a build would get assigned to.
     The properties available to the renderable include all properties that are set to the build before its first step excluding the properties that come from the build itself and the ``builddir`` property that comes from worker.
     The ``Locks`` will be released when the build is complete.